seeq12/seeq-addon-templates/README.md

 There are two main commands available in the Add-on Example Generator:
 - `addon create` - This command generates a new Add-on project in the specified directory.
-- `addon update` - This command updates the Add-on project in the specified directory with the latest version of the Add-on Example Generator and the updated answers from the user without recreating the already created virtual environment.
+- `addon update` - This command updates the Add-on project in the specified directory with the latest version of the Add-on Example Generator and the updated answers from the user without recreating the existing virtual environment.

 ## Creating a new Add-on project